dougsweetser/simply_animate_math/docs/static/diagonal.md

-# Static Plane Math: Diagonal
+# Static numbers in a plane along a diagonal

 ![](../img/plane_m_300.gif)